Self Invested Personal Pensions (SIPPs)

 While it's technically possible to hold residential property, antiques and art etc. in a SIPP, penal tax charges mean its simply not worth it.

-The cheapest SIPPs on the market generally offer a bank account and access to shares, unit/investment trusts and Oeics.
+The cheapest SIPPs on the market generally offer a single bank account (paying negligible interest) and access to shares, unit/investment trusts and Oeics.
 For many, this is sufficient.

 Read the Candid Money guide to pension investment choice to find out more.